-3.7.3 The Proposed Scheme is located within an existing transport corridor, passes through the Cairngorms National Park for its entire length and is close to environmentally designated areas including Special Protection Areas (SPA), Special Areas of Conservation (SAC) and Sites of Special Scientific Interest (SSSI).
-It is also close to other infrastructure including the Scottish Southern Energy (SSE)-operated Beauly to Denny Powerline and Aqueduct.
-There is therefore potential for peatslide hazards to have real consequences on various receptors, which are further detailed in terms of their consideration in the assessment in Annex 10.5.2.
+3.7.3 The Proposed Scheme is located within an existing transport corridor, passes through the Cairngorms National Park for its entire length and is close to developed areas, cultural heritage asset areas and environmentally designated sites, including Special Protection Areas (SPA), Special Areas of Conservation (SAC), Sites of Special Scientific Interest (SSSI) Ramsar and National Nature Reserves (NNR).
+There is therefore potential for peat landslide hazards to have real consequences on various receptors, which are further detailed in Annex 10.5.2.